Skip to main content

 The Breaking Point: When Cloud Convenience Fails

-The decision to migrate to bare metal—often called “cloud repatriation”—usually happens when one of three thresholds is crossed:
+The decision to migrate to bare metal, often called “cloud repatriation,” usually happens when a few key thresholds get crossed.

 Our analysis across dozens of migrations shows that companies pay an average 80% premium for cloud compute compared to equivalent bare-metal hardware.
 For a steady-state workload, you are essentially paying for a “scale-up” capability you never use.